opsone-ch/documentation/howto/wordpress.rst

 3. Go to websites, and create a new one
 4. `Select website type <../services/website.html#wordpress>`__ wordpress and fill in all settings

-.. hint:: You don't need to remember your DB credentials.
+.. tip:: You don't need to remember your DB credentials.
 We always provide them as `environment variables <../services/website.html#default-environment-variables>`__.

 According to those settings, our automation will setup the server/vhost as required.